groupvine/gv-doc/index.md

         </h3>
         <p>
-          What to do when members aren't receiving emails, how to deal with bounced emails, how to create email filters.
+          What to do when members aren't receiving emails, how to deal with bounced emails<span class="html trial g4s gv">, how to create email filters</span>.
         </p>
       </td>